-Pro-DenRx® Chlorhexidine gluconate oral rinse provides antimicrobial activity during oral rinsing.
-The clinical significance of Chlorhexidine gluconate oral rinse’s antimicrobial activities is not clear.
-Microbiological sampling of plaque has shown a general reduction of counts of certain assayed bacteria, both aerobic and anaerobic, ranging from 54-97% through six months of use.
+Chlorhexidine Gluconate Oral Rinse provides antimicrobial activity during oral rinsing.
+The clinical significance of Chlorhexidine Gluconate Oral Rinse’s antimicrobial activities is not clear.
+Microbiological sampling of plaque has shown a general reduction of counts of certain assayed bacteria, both aerobic and anaerobic, ranging from 54-97% through six months use.

-Use of Chlorhexidine gluconate oral rinse in a six month clinical study did not result in any significant change in bacterial resistance, overgrowth of potentially opportunistic organisms or other adverse changes in the oral microbial ecosystem.
-Three months after Chlorhexidine gluconate oral rinse use was discontinued, the number of bacteria in plaque had returned to baseline levels and resistance of plaque bacteria to Chlorhexidine gluconate was equal to that at baseline.
+Use of Chlorhexidine Gluconate Oral Rinse in a six month clinical study did not result in any significant changes in bacterial resistance, overgrowth of potentially opportunistic organisms or other adverse changes in the oral microbial ecosystem.
+Three months after Chlorhexidine Gluconate Oral Rinse was discontinued, the number of bacteria in plaque had returned to baseline levels and resistance of plaque bacteria to Chlorhexidine gluconate was equal to that at baseline.

-Chlorhexidine gluconate oral rinse is indicated for use between dental visits as part of professional program for the treatment of gingivitis as characterized by redness and swelling of the gingivae, including gingival bleeding upon probing.
-Chlorhexidine gluconate oral rinse has not been tested among patients with acute necrotizing ulcerative gingivitis (ANUG).
-For patients having coexisting gingivitis and periodontitis; see PRECAUTIONS.
+Chlorhexidine Gluconate Oral Rinse is indicated for use between dental visits as part of a professional program for the treatment of gingivitis as characterized by redness and swelling of the gingivae, including gingival bleeding upon probing.
+Chlorhexidine Gluconate Oral Rinse has not been tested among patients with acute necrotizing ulcerative gingivitis (ANUG).
+For patients having coexisting gingivitis and periodontitis, see PRECAUTIONS.

-The effect of Chlorhexidine gluconate oral rinse on periodontitis has not been determined.
-An increase in supragingival calculus was noted in clinical testing in Chlorhexidine gluconate oral rinse users compared with control users.
-It is not known if Chlorhexidine gluconate oral rinse use results in an increase in subgingival calculus.
+The effect of Chlorhexidine Gluconate Oral Rinse on periodontitis has not been determined.
+An increase in supragingival calculus was noted in clinical testing in Chlorhexidine Gluconate Oral Rinse users compared with control users.
+It is not known if Chlorhexidine Gluconate Oral Rinse use results in an increase in subgingival calculus.
 Calculus deposits should be removed by a dental prophylaxis at intervals not greater than six months.
-Hypersensitivity and generalized allergic reactions have occurred; see CONTRAINDICATIONS.
+Anaphylaxis, as well as serious allergic reactions, have been reported during postmarketing use with dental products containing Chlorhexidine, see CONTRAINDICATIONS.

-Teratogenic Effects Pregnancy Category B. reproduction studies have been performed in rats and rabbits at Chlorhexidine gluconate doses up to 300 mg/kg/day and 40 mg/kg/day respectively, and have not revealed evidence of harm to fetus.
+Pregnancy Category B. Reproduction Studies have been performed in rats and rabbits at Chlorhexidine gluconate doses up to 300 mg/kg/day and 40 mg/kg/day respectively, and have not revealed evidence of harm to fetus.
 However, adequate and well-controlled studies in pregnant women have not been done.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 In a drinking water study in rats, carcinogenic effects were not observed at doses up to 38 mg/kg/day.
 Mutagenic effects were not observed in two mammalian in vivo mutagenesis studies with Chlorhexidine gluconate.
 The highest doses of Chlorhexidine used in a mouse dominant-lethal assay and a hamster cytogenetics test were 1000 mg/kg/day and 250 mg/kg/day, respectively.
 No evidence of impaired fertility was observed in rats at doses up to 100 mg/kg/day.